Christmas is a time when all of our hearts are warmed with thoughts of presents, decorations, great food and happy times.

 Great Ormond Street Hospital

-Great Ormond Street Hospital is one of the worlds leading children’s hospitals and needs to raise roughly £100 million every year for medical research, equipment and facilities to help all the families that need it.
-This Winter you can help by taking part in the London Santa Dash and do a 5k or 10k festive run.
-The fundraising run will take place on the 4th December and Santa outfits are mandatory!
+Great Ormond Street Hospital is one of the world’s leading children’s hospitals and needs to raise roughly £100 million every year for medical research, equipment and facilities to help all the families who need it.
+This Winter you can help by taking part in the London Santa Dash and doing a 5k or 10k festive run.
+The fundraising fun run will take place on 8th December in Brockwell Park and Santa outfits are mandatory!

-Refuge supports vulnerable women and their children suffering from a number of difficult situations seeking refuge including domestic abuse and culturally specific issues.
-One of the ways you can help this Christmas is to purchase a festive parcel for a woman in need, picking between a Christmas dinner or a range of Christmas decorations.
+Refuge supports vulnerable women and their children seeking refuge from difficult situations including domestic abuse and culturally specific issues.
+One of the ways you can help is to purchase a parcel for a woman or child in need, giving them the support they need to get back on their feet while spreading a little festive goodwill.

 Save The Children

-Save The Children is one of the biggest children’s charities, offering support in health, education, war and much more.
-This year they are running a Christmas jumper day which is as easy as it sounds!
-Simply ask everyone at your work to don something festive for the day and each donate £2 for this incredible cause.
-You can sign up for a fundraising package and get help to organise it.
+Save The Children is one of the world’s biggest children’s charities, offering global support to kids in need.
+This year’s Christmas Jumper Day will take place on Friday 13th December, and taking part is as easy as it sounds!
+Just ask everyone at work to don a festive woollie and donate £2 to this incredible cause.
+You can sign up for a fundraising package if you want some extra help to organise it.